MaciejReimann/FullStack-ToDo/README.md

 ___

 ## Brief:
-User can add and delete items;
+User can add items to cart and delete them;

 ## Goals:
 &nbsp;&nbsp; 1.
 To practice building MERN app; \